The Long Call

 Forests.
 For Orangutans.
 Forever.

 Human activities – in particular deforestation, poaching and wildfires – have been catastrophic for orangutans and lead to the loss of orangutan habitats and the decline of orangutan populations.
-But despite being critically endangered, the orangutan is still alive and kicking.
-There still is time to implement holistic but strict solutions to halt the loss of orangutan habitats and the decline of orangutan populations.
+But despite being critically endangered, the orangutan is still alive and kicking!
+Thus, there still is time to implement holistic but strict solutions to halt the loss of orangutan habitats and the decline of orangutan populations.

 “The single most important thing consumers can do to save orangutans is to demand sustainable palm oil.”